Small plane makes emergency landing on Miller Field on Staten Island

-NEW DORP, Staten Island (WABC) -- A small plane made an emergency landing on Staten Island Wednesday afternoon.
+NEW DORP, Staten Island (WABC) -- A small plane was forced to make an emergency landing on a Staten Island soccer field Wednesday.

 The plane landed on Miller Field in the New Dorp section.